 1. New Amsterdam Hospital

-New Amsterdam Hospital is filmed in a mix of locations, which include the real Bellevue Hospital, Kings County Hospital in Prospect Lefferts Garden, Brooklyn, and Metropolitan Hospital on the Upper East Side.
+New Amsterdam Hospital is filmed in a mix of locations, which include the real Bellevue Hospital, Kings County Hospital in Prospect Lefferts Garden, Brooklyn, and Metropolitan Hospital in Harlem.
 The most memorable filming location is the main lobby of Bellevue Hospital at 462 First Avenue (pictured above), which includes the original brick building facade behind a new glass one, which creates a light-filled atrium.
 It’s in here that Dr. Goodwin runs into Dr. Helen Sharpe, the British doctor who serves as the one-woman PR machine for New Amsterdam.
 Goodwin later calls his wife from an upper level that overlooks the atrium.
 Also in the first episode, the scene where psychiatrist Dr. Iggy Frome’s patient meets a potential new foster mother is filmed in the garden next to this building just north of 26th Street.
 Our sources tell us that beyond the pilot, the hospital scenes are filmed at Kings County Hospital and on sound stages in Mount Vernon and Yonkers.

 It’s true that Bellevue Hospital treated the first known case of ebola in New York City, though unlike in the show, it was not a patient who accidentally took himself there (nor was he a hapless transmitter of the supposed disease, to be used for terrorist reasons).
 In real life, the patient was a doctor from Columbia Presbyterian Hospital who had worked in Guinea on the ebola epidemic with Doctors Without Borders, and once he tested positive, he was moved to Bellevue Hospital for quarantine and treatment.
 You can read more about the history of Bellevue here.